Financial-Times/origami/README.md

  * `id` [`Number`] Source's ID of the video
  * `source` [`String`] Source of the video (currently only accepts `brightcove`)
- * `optimumwidth` [`Number`] The optimum width of the video, used when there are multiple video renditions available to decide which to display (the smallest one that's at least as large as this width, if it exists)
+ * `optimumWidth` [`Number`] The optimum width of the video, used when there are multiple video renditions available to decide which to display (the smallest one that's at least as large as this width, if it exists) (becomes `optimum-width` if used as a data attribute)
  * `placeholder` [`Boolean`] Show just the poster image, load (and play) video on click
- * `placeholderTitle` [`Boolean`] Show just the title as an overlay on the placeholder
+ * `placeholderTitle` [`Boolean`] Show just the title as an overlay on the placeholder (becomes `placeholder-title` if used as a data attribute)
  * `classes` [`Array`] Classes to add to the video (and placeholder) element

 The config options can also be set as data attribute to instantiate the module declaratively: